 There isn't any scientific evidence on what causes pectus excavatum chest pain.

-It is much worse in males, compared to females.
+It is known that the pain is much worse in males, compared to females.

-However, surgeons believe that the sternum compression on the lungs and heart is the reason why.
+However, surgeons believe that the sternum compression on the lungs and heart is the exact cause.

 Another theory is how the pectoralis muscles cross the chest and attach to the rib cage and sternum.

-However, it occurs unexpectedly.
-It occurs plenty of times throughout the day.
+It occurs unexpectedly, for plenty of times throughout the day.